 To accommodate the growing demand for additional STEM programs, a structured afterschool mentoring program, STARBASE 2.0, for middle school students was piloted in 2010 at five locations.
 The program's success relies on collaboration between the sponsoring military unit, the school district and local communities.

-Twenty-four DoD STARBASE academies sponsored the middle school program in 2012 and another thirteen academies will sponsor STARBASE 2.0 in the upcoming year.
+Twenty-four DoD STARBASE sites sponsored the middle school program in 2012 and another thirteen sites will sponsor STARBASE 2.0 in the upcoming year.